jbouwh/omnikdatalogger/scripts/proxy/README.md

 ### Configuration file
 The proxy parameters will fallback to the `config.ini` in the section `[proxy]`.
 Specify a configfile using the --config option.
 This way it easier tot run omnikdatalogger proxy as a docker container.
+> NOTE: The use of config.ini will be decrepated and be replaces with config.yaml in the future.
+An update will follow shortly.

 key | optional | type | default | description
 -- | --| -- | -- | --